dotlang/language/doc/RFE.md

 ? - If a generic type is `nothing`, you can replace if with anything. if it is `int|nothing`, you can replace with `int`, `nothing` or `int|nothing`.

+? - we should also simplify chain operator chain with only one func. support `#int` notation or similar to be able to use a map to dispatch funtion call.
+`typeId(x)` will return internal type of a variable. it is compile-time for non-unions and runtime for unions. return is an integer. `^int` returns type id of int.
+`x := [^int:10, ^float:20][typeId(v)]`
+note than union choices must be either primitive or named. why not use type name instead?
+`x := [int:10, float:20][type(v)]`
+or

+? - instead of a scomplex op with 3 funcionalities add 3 simple oeprators.